Jimly-Firdaus/BFS-DFS-Treasure-Hunt/README.md

 ### Run executable file

-1. Clone or download this repository
+1. Clone or download the latest release of this project

 ```shell
 https://github.com/Jimly-Firdaus/Tubes2_Goblin.git